 During a herpes virus antigen detection test, cells from a fresh sore are scraped off and placed onto a microscope slide.
 The sample is analyzed for markers, also known as antigens, specific to the herpes virus and present on the surface of infected cells.

 If you don’t want to visit your doctor, it’s also now possible to use an at-home herpes test kit.
 Though these tests are not monitored by a medical professional, they are more discreet and convenient than in-office tests.

 Herpes is a sneaky, deceitful virus.
 It hides deep inside your nerve cells for unpredictable periods of time before triggering visible symptoms.
 In many cases, it infects the body and spreads to others without any obvious signs at all.
 As many as 90 percent of people infected with herpes are unaware they have the virus because they’ve never experienced an outbreak.

 People who don’t have symptoms are more likely to transmit the herpes virus through a phenomenon known as asymptomatic shedding.
 This occurs when the virus “sheds” from the skin and spreads to others, even when no sores are present.
-Asymptomatic shedding is invisible to the naked eye, but it’s very real.
+Asymptomatic shedding is undetectable as there are no signs or symptoms, but it's real.

 According to research, at least 70% of infected people experience asymptomatic shedding of HSV-1 at least once a month.
 Many may even shed the herpes virus without symptoms more than six times per month.

 Given that the herpes virus doesn’t always trigger outbreaks and symptoms, testing is an important way to monitor your health.
 The CDC recommends testing if you are experiencing symptoms that could be related to herpes or if you recently had sex with a new partner who has genital herpes.